Megan Fox returns to the movies as a Vampire!

 If the images tell us something, it is that this story will be a surreal journey full of neon colors and people with a lot of style, but who also look extremely threatening.

-Netflix has an impressive range of releases in many different sub-genres and Night Teeth will arrive just in time to give you good ideas in your disguise of Halloween.
+Netflix features an impressive range of releases in many different subgenres and Night Teeth will arrive just in time to give you good ideas in your disguise of Halloween.